 Interventional radiology helps dialysis by keeping these connections healthy and functioning.
 They may include catheter-directed thrombolysis, catheter-directed mechanical thrombectomy, and angioplasty or vascular stenting.

-Catheter-directed thrombolysis is medicine that dissolves blood clots.
-These blood clots may have built up in grafts and fistulas.
-Catheter-directed mechanical thrombectomy occurs when the blood clots are physically removed or broken up.
+Catheter-directed thrombolysis is a procedure that dissolves blood clots.
+These surgical procedures may have built up in grafts and fistulas, where catheter directed mechanical thrombectomy occurs when the blood clot physically removed or broken up.

 Angioplasty and/or vascular stenting is when mechanical devices including medical balloons widen the openings of grafts and fistulas.
 The aim is to help them remain open, facilitating better blood flow.
 After the balloons removal, small mesh tubes called stents may used in the grafts or fistulas.
 This provides extra support for keeping the connections open and flowing.

 We’re committed to providing high quality care and excellent outcomes.
 To that end, our radiology team will discuss the management procedures you need for your condition with you in detail prior to any treatment so there’s no surprises along the way!